 The local authorities in ecotourism destinations try hard to keep these places clean and green.
 In some places like Sikkim, the use of plastic bottles is banned entirely.
 However, even if you visit a place without such restrictions, avoid creating plastic waste during your travel.

 During our travel all over India, we have noticed some unaware or not enough responsible tourists always dispose of different types of garbage.
-This includes Styrofoam plates and containers for picnic, empty food packets, and plastics amid Mother Nature.
+This includes Styrofoam plates and containers for picnics, empty food packets, and plastics amid Mother Nature.
 This is a bad practice and should never be done.

-But, if you zoom the photo and look closely, you will find several chips packets and plastic water bottles lying around the stream.
+But, if you zoom the photo and look closely, you will find several chip packets and plastic water bottles lying around the stream.
 The irony is there is a dustbin just around the corner, which some tourists did not use.

 These plastic wastes are carried away to the river and ultimately pollute it.
-This is straining to the eyes, and deep inside, it slowly destroys the natural habitats and make them unsustainable for the wildlife.
+This is straining to the eyes, and deep inside, it slowly destroys the natural habitats and make them unsustainable for wildlife.

 So, please be responsible and teach your children not to throw packets of potato chips, bottles of cold drinks, and chocolate wrappers here and there.
-Collecting these wastes in a bag and disposing them in the nearest dustbin is an excellent eco-friendly practice.
+Collecting these wastes in a bag and disposing of them in the nearest dustbin is an excellent eco-friendly practice.

 Buying souvenirs during travels is a common practice among tourists.
 While there’s nothing wrong with it, and it’s a good idea to bring home something memorable or buy them as gift items, avoid purchasing wildlife products.

 For example, various animals are killed for fur, while identical products made of faux fur are available in the market too.
 Handicrafts and other items that aren’t the result of animal cruelty make far better souvenirs.